 Credit cards are a great tool to help you establish financial responsibility and build your credit.
-But if you aren’t careful with how you use your cards, you could end up damaging your credit score and hurting your chances at getting approved for a loan in the future.
-Here are some common credit myths debunked so you can use your cards wisely:
+But if you don’t use your cards wisely, you could end up damaging your credit.
+Unfortunately, there is a lot of misinformation out there when it comes to credit cards and how you should use them.
+Here are some common myths about credit cards cleared up so you can ensure you’re using your cards responsibly:

 Checking Your Credit Report Will Lower Your Credit Score

-Checking your report won’t lower your score.
-In fact, it can actually help you.
-Reviewing your credit report is one of the best ways to protect your credit and your identity.
-Your credit report shows all of the financial accounts that are open in your name, and can indicate if you’ve been exposed to identity theft.
-If you notice any errors on your report, you can contact the credit bureaus to have them corrected or removed.
+Checking your credit report will actually help you and is one of the best ways to protect your credit and identity.
+Your credit report displays all the accounts open in your name, so if you see any unknown accounts on your report, that could be an indicator that your identity has been stolen.
+If you notice unknown accounts or any other errors on your report, contact the credit bureaus to have them removed.
+Removing fraudulent accounts from your report can greatly improve your credit standing.
 You are entitled to one free credit report every year from Annual Credit Report.
-Checking your credit report allows you to stay on top of your credit history, so you won’t be surprised the next time you apply for new credit.

 Carrying a Balance Helps Your Credit

-Regular use of your credit card will help improve your score, but that doesn’t mean you have to carry a balance.
+Using your credit cards regularly will help improve your score, but that doesn’t mean you have to carry a balance.
 The higher your credit card balance, the more you will have to pay in interest, so it’s best to either pay your balance in full each month, or at least keep it as low as you can.
-Making your payments on time each month is what helps your score most, whether you make the minimum payment or pay the balance off in full.
+Making your payments on time each month is what helps your score most, whether you pay the balance off in full or make the minimum payment.

-Having multiple credit cards won’t hurt your credit score, as long as you don’t open too many new credit accounts in a short time frame, and you maintain responsible use of your accounts.
-Having more than one credit card may even help improve your credit utilization ratio, or the amount of credit you are using compared to how much credit is available to you.
+Having multiple credit cards won’t lower your score as long as you don’t open too many new credit accounts in a short time frame and you maintain responsible use of your accounts.
+Having more than one credit card can even improve your credit utilization ratio, a measure of how much credit you are using compared to how much is available to you.

-Since having multiple cards doesn’t hurt your credit score, there’s no need to close an existing account before you open a new one.
-Closing your oldest credit accounts could actually damage your credit.
-An older account will show your payment history, and a long history of on-time payments is the best way to represent your responsibility as a borrower.
-This makes credit lenders more likely to work with you, so only close your oldest account if you no longer need it.
+Closing your oldest credit accounts can actually damage your credit.
+An older account means a longer payment history, and is the best way to demonstrate your responsibility as a borrower.
+This makes credit lenders more willing to lend to you, so you should only close your oldest account if you no longer need it.